Center for Allied Health Education

 - Bates Technical College selects design-build team for health science center, Dec.
 27, 2018, SchoolConstructionNews.com

 If you commute to the Downtown Campus, please give yourself plenty of time to find a parking spot.
-Preparation is key, as parking may be hectic—especially when Fall Quarter begins.
+Preparation is key, as parking may be hectic.

 The following information is important to review, as this will affect several parking areas for both students and employees.

-- Downtown Campus Parking Map (before rooftop parking ramp is rebuilt)
+- Downtown Campus Parking Map (Effective Monday, Feb.
+24)

 As the project progresses, some parking areas will become available, but many will not.
-For example, rooftop parking on the East Annex will be available following the completion of a new parking ramp for access.
+The rooftop parking on the East Annex will be available following the completion of a new parking ramp for access.
+The ramp is expected to open on Monday, Feb.
+24 for use.
 Student and employee commuters can also overflow onto available street parking.

-Students and employees must show college identification in order to use this service.
+Students and employees must show college identification in order to use the shuttle service.

 *The shuttle does not run when the college is closed or when classes are not in session.
 See dates here.